strongloop/strong-supervisor/README.md

 utility, or the
 [StrongOps](http://strongloop.com/node-js-performance/strongops) dashboard.

-The supervisor and workers can be automatically monitored using [strong-agent](https//github.com/strongloop/strong-agent), if the application has been registered.
+The supervisor and workers are automatically monitored using [strong-agent](https//github.com/strongloop/strong-agent), if the application has been registered.
 Registration is easy, use the `slc strongops --register` command from